THE

 In QA1 the 42 verses seem clear enough though such sometimes seems "symbolic" rather than a clear setting down of 40 bayts (verses) of rhymed prose (saj`) -- although this seems to hold good for QA1 and for example, QA5.
 Elsewhere the "forty-two" configuration cannot easily be configured.
 It should also be noted that some verses of the QA are fairly short while others extend for occasionally very long pericopae ("paragraphs") as is also the case in the Qu'rān itself with which the QA has a great deal in common especially respecting its form, style vocabulary and Arabic in rhyming prose etc. In QA 29 I tentatively count (40-) 42 verses as set forth below : 42 apparently being indicated in the 1261 mss (?).

 In neo-qur'ānic fashion QA 29 opens with the basmala followed by the citation of Q.12:26 upon which it briefly comments in rewritten fashion in the course of the Sūrat al-`huriyya (Surah of the Maiden).
-Four (5?) isolated letters (al-ḥurufat al-muqaṭṭa`a) commence the Surah of the Maiden, namely, the letters Kaf-Ha-Ya'-`Ayn which are all but one of the 5 isolated letters prefixing Q. 19 the Surat al-Maryam, namel Kaf-Ha-Ya'-`Ayn-Ṣad.
+Four (5?) isolated letters (al-ḥurufat al-muqaṭṭa`a) commence the Surah of the Maiden, namely, the letters Kaf-Ha-Ya'-`Ayn which are all but one of the 5 isolated letters prefixing Q. 19 the Surat al-Maryam, namely Kaf-Ha-Ya'-`Ayn-Ṣad.

 A small section of this exquisite and foundational surah is translated in Selections From the writings of the Bab ( trans.
 Haifa: Baha'i World Centre, 1976 pp. 54-55).
 Other portions of it will be very provisionally translated and commented upon here.